csswizardry/csswizardry.github.com/case-studies-bskyb.md

 One of my first tasks when I joined Sky was to rebuild the front-end of [Sky Bet](http://www.skybet.com/), for which I was the sole front-end developer.
 From there on in, I steered the majority of decisions regarding how we should go about building our UIs.
-This took the form of:
+This took the form of

-* Building internal frameworks and UI Toolkits for other developers to implement.
+* building internal frameworks and UI Toolkits for other developers to implement;
-* Providing a design–development bridge, and handling des–dev relations.
+* providing a design–development bridge, and handling des–dev relations;
-* Running internal workshops with design and engineering teams.
+* running internal workshops with design and engineering teams;
-* Becoming product-agnostic, and moving from scrum-to-scrum to help out whichever teams needed me.
+* becoming product-agnostic, and moving from scrum to scrum to help out whichever teams needed me;
-* Pairing and reviewing code written by other developers.
+* pairing and reviewing code written by other developers;
-* Evangelising architectural and performance best practices within the company.
+* evangelising architectural and performance best practices within the company;
-* Generally improving the techniques and approaches Sky took to writing UIs at scale.
+* generally improving the techniques and approaches Sky took to writing UIs at scale.

 <figure>